7 Fun Things to Do in Gwangalli Beach (+ at Night)

 If you’re planning a trip to Busan, South Korea, make sure to add Gwangalli Beach to your list of places to visit in Busan, especially during the night time.

-The views of the water and bridge at night are worth it!
+The views of the water and bridge at night will be worth it.

 Found this helpful & want to support? 🧡